bhk/rio/doc/concepts.md

 Immutability allows us to implement [deterministic garbage collection](#deterministic-garbage-collection).
-Reference cycles in data structures either (a) cannot occur (as in Rio), or (b) can occur but only where the language can easily identify the cycles at time of construction.
+Reference cycles in data structures either (a) cannot occur (as in Rio), or (b) can occur but only where the language can easily identify the cycles at the time of construction.

 Immutability of variables and data comes with some well-known downsides.
 Some people see it as less intuitive and find things more difficult to